MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 4. After creation of API client for integration, you'll get the ClientID and client Secret.
 Copy the client Id and client secret.
 This is used on admin portal.

 5. Generate refresh token
     1. Search for task- "View API client", go to tab “API clients for integration”.
-It shows all clients, open the "VivaLearning" client created in previous step.
+It shows all clients.
+Open the "VivaLearning" client created in previous step.
     1. Select the ellipses (...), then **API client** and **Manage Refresh Token for Integration**.

     ![Screenshot of the View API Client with the option task to manage refresh tokens for integration](/viva/media/learning/wd-s3-3.png)